amsul/pickadate.js/README.md

 <br>
 ## Library files

-The `lib` folder includes all the compiled library files as well as a `compressed` folder with the minified counter-parts.
+The `lib` folder includes all the compiled files and a `compressed` folder with the minified counter-parts.

 ### Pickers